Abonacolta/abonacolta.github.io/_pages/ISOP.md

 As part of the ISOP Communications Committee, I have the opportunity to interview leaders in the field of protistology to discuss all things protists and how to get the general public more interested in our field!

-Watch them ISOP's YouTube Channel by clicking on the photos!
+Watch them on ISOP's YouTube Channel by clicking on the photos!

 ---
 ***ISOP member spotlight Lilach Sheiner***